Dr. Lillian Adams Parks Scholarship - The Links, Incorporated – Gateway (IL) Chapter

 5. Attend or plan to attend an accredited two or four-year college, university or vocational/technical school (certificate program or Associate Degree) in one of the 50 United States or the District of Columbia.

-6. Have a grade point average of 2.50 or above on a 4.0 scale or the equivalent thereof.
+6. Have a cumulative grade point average of 2.50 or above on a 4.0 scale or the equivalent thereof.

 7. Not be an immediate family member or IRS dependent of a member of The Links, Incorporated.